 Students planning to graduate in the current semester should proceed as follows:

-- Complete the Undergraduate Graduation Application according to the instructions provided.
-(These forms are provided in PDF format so that students can complete the forms online and print them.
-Adobe Acrobat Reader is required.)
+- Complete the undergraduate graduation application according to the instructions provided.
 A separate set of graduation forms must be completed and submitted for each program from which students intend to graduate.

 No degrees will be conferred unless students apply to graduate.